eisterman/MurPy/ROADMAP.md

         - [ ] Use this for remove the hazard of duplicated MemObjs
     - [ ] **Possibility of mandatory structure in Stack (ex.
 R1 A B R2 in tape)**
         - [x] Implement RequestRegistryArray in Environment
-            - [ ] Upgrade with support for recovery contiguous registry not used
+            - [ ] Check for recovery of contiguous registry not used
         - [x] GreaterOp implementation
-- [ ] Internal Command Interface for Brainfuck Virtual Machine
+- [ ] (?)
+Internal Command Interface for Brainfuck Virtual Machine
-- [ ] MurPy Commands Update
+- [ ] MurPy Commands Update (maybe)
     - [ ] Rewrite commands as like in Sympy
 ## Bugfixes and general improvements
 - [ ] Assert the World
-- [x] Move some code from OperatorOperation child's GetCode to his
+- [x] Move some code from OperatorOperation child's GetCode method to his
 - [ ] Remove NREG in Operation Definition, use only RegistryBitList
-- [ ] New object for pointer management
+- [ ] New object (MurPy side) for pointer management
     - [ ] Env is his factory and contain all the same info of Env
     - [ ] The object can manage pointer operation without verbosity
         - [ ] obj.MoveP(destination) because the source is in memory from initialization